matwhite/get_clean_project/Codebook.md

 The column names were modified based on heuristics outlined in the accompanying README file.

+*From "features_info.txt": "time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz"*
 **MeanTimeBodyAccelMean_X**                    tBodyAcc-mean()-X
 **MeanTimeBodyAccelMean_Y**                    tBodyAcc-mean()-Y
 **MeanTimeBodyAccelMean_Z**                    tBodyAcc-mean()-Z